The Script

-The Script are an Irish pop rock band formed in 2001 in Dublin.
-The band currently consists of Danny O'Donoghue (lead singer, guitar, piano, keyboards), Glen Power (drums, percussion, backing vocals), Benjamin Seargent (bass, backing vocals) and Ben Weaver (guitar).
-Mark Sheehan (guitar, vocals) was a member of the band up until his death in 2023.
+The Script are an Irish pop rock band formed in 2001 in Dublin by lead vocalist and keyboardist Danny O'Donoghue, lead guitarist Mark Sheehan and drummer Glen Power.
+The band currently consists of O'Donoghue (lead vocals, guitar, piano, keyboards), Power (drums, percussion, backing vocals), Benjamin Sargeant (bass, backing vocals) and Ben Weaver (guitar).
+Sheehan (guitar, vocals) was a member of the band up until his death in 2023.
 The band moved to London after signing to Sony Label Group imprint Phonogenic and released their first album The Script in August 2008, preceded by the debut single "We Cry" as well as other singles such as "The Man Who Can't Be Moved", "Breakeven" and "Before the Worst".
 The album peaked at number one in both Ireland and the UK.

 Their next three albums, Science & Faith (2010), #3 (2012) and No Sound Without Silence (2014), all topped the album charts in Ireland and the UK, while Science & Faith reached number two in Australia and number three in the United States.
 Some of the hit singles from the albums include "For the First Time", "Nothing", "Hall of Fame" and "Superheroes".
 The band's fifth studio album, Freedom Child, was released on 1 September 2017, and features the UK Top 20 single "Rain".
 Their sixth studio album, Sunsets & Full Moons, was released on 8 November 2019, and features the single "The Last Time".
 A Greatest Hits album was released on 1 October 2021.

 The Script's music has been featured in television programmes such as 90210, Ghost Whisperer, The Hills, Waterloo Road, EastEnders, Made in Chelsea and The Vampire Diaries.
 Frontman Danny O'Donoghue was also a coach on The Voice UK for seasons 1 and 2, before leaving the show in order to focus more on the band.
 The band has won three Meteor Ireland Music Awards and two World Music Awards and have received two Brit Award nominations.
 The Script have sold over 20 million albums worldwide.

 On 14 April 2023, band co-founder Mark Sheehan died of a brief illness at the age of 46.